 Gatineau Park is a place for nature conservation and outdoor recreation.
-It is therefore necessary to minimize the impact of infrastructure required by the urban and rural areas surrounding the park.
+It is therefore necessary to reduce as much as possible the prejudicial, adverse or negative impacts of infrastructure, buildings, installations and non-recreational facilities within and in proximity of Park boundaries and in the vicinity.
 In particular, there may be areas within a conservation park that are not covered by telecommunications networks, as is currently the case.